 Preferences: Looks for budget- and time-friendly solutions, look for function over price.

 There is a wide range of tasks that you’ll need to do in order to discover your niche and examine the info you’ve gathered.
-However, if you follow the steps and examples mentioned in the article above, you’ll be capable of making the entire process less daunting and time-consuming, and more importantly, less stressful for yourself.
+However, if you follow the steps and examples mentioned in the article above, you’ll be capable of making the entire process less daunting and less time-consuming, and more importantly, less stressful for yourself.

 So, now that you’re aware of what you’ll need to do, don’t waste any more of your time.
 Instead, you should return to the beginning of our 2021 guide, and start with the first thing we mentioned – which is gathering more information on your potential market and clients.